 Ohio sports betting apps, retail sportsbooks and terminal operators up first

-The Ohio Casino Control Commission will get the big-name operators moving first.
+The Ohio Casino Control Commission got the big-name operators moving first.

 In order to launch on Jan.
-1, all online sportsbooks, retail sportsbooks and operators of betting terminals must submit applications between June 15 and July 15.
+1, all online sportsbooks, retail sportsbooks and operators of betting terminals had to submit applications between June 15 and July 15.

 The OCCC acknowledged that online sportsbooks are likely to be ready before other operators.

 “The Commission is aware that some stakeholders, specifically many online operators, have fewer preparations to make leading up to launch and could start sooner,” the commission said in a statement.
 “However, pursuant to HB 29, all forms of sports gaming must have the opportunity to launch on the exact same date.”

 Up to 40 retail sportsbook licenses up for grabs in Ohio